-Christmas markets are the perfect way to get into the spirit of the festive season and embrace the feeling of good cheer that comes with this time of year.
-There is something about the atmosphere at these delightfully enchanting selections of stalls that somehow manages to whisk people away from everyday life and transport them to a world of warming mulled wine, delicious sweet treats and pleasing arts and crafts from around the world.
+Christmas markets are the perfect way to get into the spirit of the festive season.
+There is something about the atmosphere at Xmas markets; with their delightfully enchanting selections of stalls that somehow manages to whisk people away from everyday life and transport them to a world of warming mulled wine, delicious sweet treats and pleasing arts and crafts from around the world.

-Most large European cities boast impressive Christmas markets, although the German Christmas markets are perhaps some of the most famous and most authentic, shying away from the commercialism that seems to overwhelm so many shops as December 25th draws near.
-Some of the most popular sites are those in Berlin, Cologne and Dusseldorf, where visitors can pick up handcrafted items to hang on their tree when they return home.
+Most large European cities boast impressive Christmas markets, although the German Christmas markets are perhaps some of the most famous and most authentic, they shy away from the commercialism that seems to overwhelm so many shops as December 25th draws near.
+Some of the most popular German Christmas market sites are those in Berlin, Cologne and Dusseldorf, where visitors can pick up handcrafted items.